trothr/best/RSYNC.md

 but can also be used for synchronizing (or simply copying) files between two folders on the same system.

-Example RSYNC usage might be something like ...
+Example RSYNC usage for copying a hierarchy might be something like ...

     rsync -av source/. target/.